 The muffin part of the cupcake is based on Pinch of Yums Carrot Cake Cupcakes.
 It’s not overly sweet, it’s moist and cooks evenly.
 However, I did add a twist: enter the ginger, first visit.
 Grated and mixed in with the rest of the batter it provides a hint of spice, without overpowering the subtle carrot flavor.

 However good the muffin part is, the real hero of this cupcake is the frosting.
 It’s a basic creme cheese frosting, but then again – it’s so much more.
 My co-workers and I were literally eating the leftovers by the spoonful.
 It’s sweet but not too sweet, full of orange flavor and then again that tiny hint of ginger.
 It’s not as firm as some cream cheese frostings can be, if you like it firmer you can add some more powdered sugar, but that will of course also increase the sweetness.

 The final touch is the candied ginger.
 This is not a must.
 You can leave it out.
 It’s a 1000% allowed.
 The frosting really is the hero and it performs excellently on its own (preferably eaten by he spoonful, as I mentioned).
-But if you’re like me (a lover of all things ginger as well as seriously overambitious, that is) you’ll make it.
+But if you’re like me (a lover of all things ginger as well as seriously overambitious, that is) you’ll make it (and in that case I highly recommend using this candied ginger recipe).
 A fair warning though: it’s highly addictive.